HinaKhan94/palpicker/README.md

 - Hero image of
 - Default image used to display log entries without a featured image: <a href="https://un">Amy Shamblen</a> on <a href="https://unspl">Unsplash</a>.
-- Logo is taken from <a href="https://ww">PNG EGG</a>.

 ### Code

 Resources and inspiration came from a few sources:

 - Especially during the initial setup of the project the Code Institute's 'I Think Therefore I Blog' Django walkthrough project was used to get started with the code.
-- Several past projects were of great help and inspiration to the developer in guiding the implementation of functionality in line with the requirements of PP4 and reaching the MVP stage:
+- Several past projects, youtube videos, google search and Chatgpt were of great help to clarify functions and PEP8 requirements.
+Also it inspired the developer in implementing the functionality in line with the requirements of PP4 and reaching the MVP stage:
   - <a href="https://www.w3schools.com/">W3 Schools</a>
   - <a href="https://stackoverflow.com">Stack Overflow</a>
-  - <a href="https://developer.mozilla.org/">mdn web docs</a>
-  - <a href="https://docs.djangoproject.com/en/4.2/">Django documentation</a>

 ## Acknowledgements

 I would like to thank:

-- My mentor for his feedback, advice, guidance, and support on this and the previous three projects!
-- Cohort facilitators Kay Welfare and Paul Thomas O'Rirodan, for their general advice on the management of the course, pointing us to a plethora of resources to help with the projects, and always being there to answer questions during the lovely Wednesday morning cohort chats.
-- The invaluable Slack community with 'the usual suspects' that have come through numerous times to help troubleshoot bugs and overcome implementation hurdles.
-- The tutors at tutor support which I, surprisingly, did not need to contact much during this project (the 'Slackers' were just so on the ball!) but when I did they were always quick and efficient at resolving my issues.
+- Medale Oluwafemi for your mentorship.
+- Inspiration from  [rstan-dev](https://github.com/rstan-dev) for the contact page and user profile page design
+- Inspiration from  [Ulrike Riemenschneider](https://github.com/URiem) for the Readme file.